hyperledger-archives/indy-agent/python/README.md

 * In agent A browser tab click on the `view` button and check the received message.
 Click `send response`
 * In agent B browser tab click on the `view` button and check the received message.

 Alternatively, the python indy-agent accepts commandline arguments for the wallet name and wallet passphrase (e.g. `Alice` and `1234`).
-To do this after entering the port number in the command line arguments add in the wallet name and wallet passphrase `python indy-agent 8094 Alive 1234`.
+To do this after entering the port number in the command line arguments add in the wallet name and wallet passphrase `python indy-agent 8094 Alice 1234`.